-You will discover new thinking patterns, e.g. OODA "loops" and situational awareness, as well as visualization tools like Wardley Maps that will help you, your team and your organization to sustainably thrive in a volatile, uncertain, complex and ambiguous world where the rate of change will never be slower than today.
-You will also improve your understanding of the (geo)political gameplays used by Boris Johnson, Donald Trump, Vladimir Putin and Xí Jìnpíng who are all inspired by Sun Tzu, in some cases indirectly via Boyd.
+You will discover new thinking patterns, e.g. OODA "loops" and situational awareness, as well as visualization tools like Wardley Maps that will help you and your organization succeed together with your stakeholders.
+You will also improve your understanding of the – sometimes evil – political gameplays (and counter-measures!) used by Boris Johnson, Donald Trump, Vladimir Putin and Xí Jìnpíng who are all inspired by Sun Tzu, in some cases indirectly via Boyd.

 "Erik Schön has created a great example of Boyd’s 'snowmobile' — a synthesis across a variety of domains leading to new insights and capabilities.
 I’m sure every strategist, business leader, and entrepreneur will find valuable ideas for making their own enterprises more competitive."
 Chet Richards, author of Certain to Win: The Strategy of John Boyd, Applied to Business

 "A great resource for anyone into effective strategy.
 As a fan of Wardley Mapping and have written about it myself previously I

 find this book is a great resource that ties in Sun Tzu and Boyd as I have been looking for a hardback that covers these elements of strategy.
 Many thanks Erik for bringing this book

 "I like the layout & style, 'let the ideas speak for themselves'." @frescoseco on Twitter